michaelshiloh/NetworkEverything/schedule.md

 	this a transceiver.

 	With your partner, write a transceiver that will work both ways.
-	The one difference between your programs is that you will each need the the IP address (and possibly the port) of your partner's device
+	The only difference between your programs will be the IP address (and possibly the port) of your partner's device

 	You might start by looking at your individual programs and then think about what elements are common.
 Then add the ability to